Where To Apply Tretinoin – Ask a Dermatologist

 The Importance Of Proper Application

-Tretinoin is a prescription retinoid and should only ever be prescribed by a licensed dermatology professional.
-Although it’s safe to use and tolerated by the majority of people, this product is stronger than generic, over-the-counter retinol.
-Applying too much, or at the wrong time of day, could cause skin irritation, damage your skin barrier or exacerbate adverse effects.
+Tretinoin is a prescription-only ingredient.
+Although it’s safe to use and tolerated by the majority of people, applying too much, or at the wrong time of day, could cause skin irritation and damage to your skin barrier

 Step-by-Step Guide For Applying Tretinoin

-– Stick to a simple skincare routine with gentle, fragrance-free products until your skin has adjusted to the effects of tretinoin.
+– Stick to a simple skincare routine with gentle, fragrance-free products until your skin has adjusted to the tretinoin.

 – Wash your face with warm water and a gentle cleanser.
 Next, pat it dry with a clean towel.